mlroger5/prism-lab/content/authors/kendal/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: Kendal is a senior at Texas State University majoring in Psychology.

-#interests:
-#  - Forensic Psychology
+interests:
-#  - Suicide
+  - Suicide
-#  - Substance Use
+  - Bereavement
-#  - Psychopathology
+  - Family Dynamics

 education:
   courses: